plinkysynth/plinky-site/src/routes/docs/posts/manual.md

 |31|Mixer|HPF amt|
 |7|Mixer|Synth level|
 |8|Mixer|Wet/dry|

-#### USB Midi out
+#### Midi out
-Plinky supports MIDI out over USB.
+Plinky supports MIDI out over USB and TRS (since hardware v3, or if you have the Expander).

 Plinky’s implementation has polyphonic aftertouch.

+In addition to that,
+- the finger position for each column is sent on CC 32 - 39,
+- and the pressure for each column is sent on CC 40 - 47.

 #### Power
 Plinky can be powered over USB.
 Make sure you do not combine eurorack and USB-power.